-Hungary's euroskeptic Orban seeks fourth term
+Polls close as Hungary's Euroskeptic leader Orban seeks fourth term

-(CNN)Polls opened across Hungary on Sunday for a general election that is expected to return euroskeptic Prime Minister Viktor Orban and his party to power for another term.
+(CNN)Polls closed across Hungary on Sunday for a general election that is expected to return Prime Minister Viktor Orban and his party to power for another term.

-Orban has transformed Fidesz from a liberal party formed in the 1980s to a right-wing populist outfit, which has campaigned this election on an anti-immigration platform.
+Orban is wary of the European Union and has transformed Fidesz from a liberal party formed in the 1980s to a right-wing populist outfit, which has campaigned this election on an anti-immigration platform.

 Orban is already Hungary's longest-serving leader since the fall of communism in 1989.
-Fidesz -- in a coalition with the much smaller Christian Democratic People's Party -- has held a two-thirds supermajority in parliament for the past eight years, allowing it to change the constitution without a referendum.
+Fidesz, in a coalition with the much smaller Christian Democratic People's Party, has held a two-thirds supermajority in parliament for the past eight years, allowing it to change the constitution without a referendum.

 The coalition has passed a rash of laws that European Union leaders have warned will undermine the country's democracy.
 Those laws tighten regulations on the media, central bank, constitutional court and nongovernmental organizations.